mtlynch/mtlynch.io/content/posts/digitizing/index.md

 To cut the videos into clips, I used Adobe Premiere Elements, a product I still happily use today.
 As I started the editing process, I realized that the audio and video was slightly out of sync.
 Okay, no problem.
 I can just shift the audio a little bit.
 But ten minutes later, I'd realize that it was out of sync.
 The skew would get progressively worse the deeper I got into each tape.

 I spent hours stubbornly and meticulously shifting audio.
 Do you know how hard it is to fix a clip's audio when you can't tell if a sound is happening 10 milliseconds too early or 10 milliseconds too late?
 It's really hard!
-Judge for yourself:

-TODO: Video
+Judge for yourself.
+Here's a video of me playing with my poor, patient kitten Buddy.
+The audio is slightly out of sync with the video, but is the audio ahead of the video or behind?

+{{< video src="buddyjump.mp4" caption="Second implementation: extra \"lock\" controls are ugly and confusing" >}}

+Here's the part where Buddy jumps, slowed down to 1/5th speed:

+{{< video src="buddyjump-slowmo.mp4" caption="Second implementation: extra \"lock\" controls are ugly and confusing" >}}

+Answer: The audio is coming in a few milliseconds late.

 ### Maybe I should spend an extra hundred dollars instead of wasting hundreds of hours